SrivatsaRavindra/Deep-Scan/README.md

   ```

   If python has been installed correctly, your terminal should display the version of python installed on your machine.
-3. Ensure all the nessasary packages are installed
+3. Ensure all the nessasary packages are installed.

   Use 'pip install' to install any packages required.
   For Example
   ```sh
   pip install tenserflow
   ```